You saw it in the corner of your eye but by the time you reacted and slammed on your brakes it was too late: CRASH!

 You should also report the accident to your insurer, even if you don’t plan to make a claim.
 There are two reasons for this: firstly, the other person may make a claim against you, and secondly, most insurance policies place a duty on you to disclose any accidents and a breach of that duty could invalidate your insurance.

-Claims for personal injuries (as opposed to damage to your car) must be lodged with the CTP insurer of the driver responsible for the accident.
-Check out what you can and can’t claim when you are injured in a car accident if you are unsure.
+Claims for personal injuries (as opposed to damage to cars and property) must be lodged with the CTP insurer of the driver responsible for the accident.
+Check out what you can claim when you are injured in a car accident.

 See your doctor.
 Even if you don't feel like you need medical attention at the time of an accident, it's important to check in with your doctor shortly after as injuries and shock can take a while to kick in.